-I wrote this article to pay homage to the late Dr. Sydney Haje, one of the most influential people in the pectus community, who helped thousands of patients correct their deformity non-surgically.
+I wrote this post to pay homage to the late Dr. Sydney Haje, one of the most influential people in the pectus community, who helped thousands of patients correct their deformities non-surgically.

 He transferred the treatment of these chest wall deformities from the hands of the thoracic surgeons to the area of orthopedics.
 The number of photo-documented patients who successfully corrected their chest wall deformities without surgery was approximately 5000.

 SCIENTIFIC CONTRIBUTION TO PECTUS DEFORMITIES

 He proved that pectus excavatum and carinatum are caused by genetically determined growth disorders in the growth plates between the sternal segments in the Nemours Alfred I. Dupont Hospital for Children in Wilmington, Delaware, United States.
 In his scientific publications, Sydney Haje said that for each type of pectus deformity, there is a need for a custom treatment plan and ideal age to start the treatment to be most effective.

 He famously noted that chest wall flexibility plays a huge role in successful correction and that the flexibility of the chest wall is essential and inconsistent among patients.
 He emphasized that the doctor’s patience and sharpness are critical for successful correction with thoracic orthoses.
 In addition to chest wall deformities, he researched respiratory and spinal problems in patients.

 The Journal of Pediatric Orthopedics started his international publishing career and 23 others related to pectus deformities.
 He discovered the potential cause of the iatrogenic pectus (deformity caused by medical treatment or examination) after cardiac surgery, caused by an injury to the growth plates in an immature skeleton of a young patient.
 This was all described in the “International Orthopedics” study.
 He also created radiographic indexes to describe tomographic discoveries and connect them with dissimilar types of pectus deformities.